 Scottish Parliament Region: Mid Scotland and Fife

-Case 200501975: Fife Council
+Case 200502032: Fife Council

 Summary of Investigation

 Category

 Local government: Policy/administration

 Overview

-The complainant, Mr C, complained on behalf of Mrs A, that there were a number of improper processes involved in Fife Council (the Council)'s decision to move the village of Freuchie into the Kirkcaldy and Mid Fife area for strategic planning purposes.
+The complainant, Mr C, alleged that there were a number of improper processes involved in the Council's decision to move the village of Freuchie into the Kirkcaldy and Mid Fife area for strategic planning purposes.

 Specific complaints and conclusions

 The complaints which have been investigated are that the Council:

 - (a) failed to carry out local consultation before changing the local plan boundaries (not upheld); - (b) failed to take account of the complainant's views despite confirmation that they would do so (not upheld); - (c) misrepresented the situation (not upheld); and - (d) encouraged staff not to disclose information (not upheld).

-Redress and recommendation

-The Ombudsman has no recommendations to make.
+Redress and recommendation The Ombudsman has no recommendations to make.